-Experimentally and iteratively test the models.
+Experimentally and iteratively test the models and re-evaluate our understanding.

-To understand feedbacks, observational programs should be guided by theory that includes feedbacks, and coupled with experimental programs to understand feedbacks.
+To understand feedbacks, observational programs (Action 3) should be guided by theory that includes feedbacks, and coupled with experimental programs to understand feedbacks.
 As with observatories, the experimental and modelling programs must be run by collaborations of scientists, modelers and end users from a broad range of biomes, countries and cultural backgrounds, specifically including indigenous and local peoples from the global north and south.
+This action item is to increase investment in experimental programs that help to fill specific gaps in our understanding of biodiversity change, and to prioritize those programs led by multi-sector and multi-disciplinary research and data user teams.

-Identify and support a leadership team.
+Identify and support a sustained organizational structure.

 A leadership team must assemble, must be able to draw on existing scientific knowledge and work with the research community to develop research programs.
-The leadership team must facilitate diversity and comprehensive inclusion of nature and people in the research programs, can promote the research agenda to potential users and supporters, can lead public engagement activities, and can ensure fully open science practices and data archiving so the findings are available to everyone in the world.
+The leadership team must facilitate diversity and comprehensive inclusion of nature and people in the research programs and associated policy development programs, can promote the research agenda to potential users and supporters, can lead public engagement activities, and can ensure fully open science practices and data archiving so the findings are available to everyone in the world.
+The structure of the leadership team should be consistent with current values, and consider collaborative networks and other social structures in its design.

 Along the way, the research community will need to confront additional logistical challenges that currently limit rapid scientific advances.
-These include i) the current lack of open science and the fact that data for biodiversity and ecosystem functioning from many places is not curated or made available in a central database (98)(like GenBank), ii) limited technology integration such that observations from different methods are not spatially coordinated (55), and ii) the clear need for more balanced engagement from global community (90) (through research and citizen science).
+These have received attention elsewhere, and resolving these challenges is critical the success of the agenda we have outlined here.
+These include i) the current lack of open science and the fact that data for biodiversity and ecosystem functioning from many places is not curated or made available in a central database (98), ii) limited technology integration such that observations from different methods are not spatially coordinated (55), and ii) the clear need for more balanced engagement from the global community (90).

-VII.
+VI.
 Conclusion

-millenniaScientific progress over the last 30 years has led to recognition of the importance of feedbacks among biodiversity, functioning and people across scales.
+Feedbacks between human wellbeing, biodiversity and ecosystem functioning have been appreciated and understood for millennia.
+Yet, only in recent decades has scientific progress led to recognition of the importance of feedbacks among biodiversity, functioning and people across scales.
 Despite this recognition, and major progress with models, experiments and observations, major challenges remain to integrate this knowledge with new capabilities to meet the policy challenges of the coming decades.
 As major policy-guiding scientific assessments grow in importance, it is essential to keep striving for the scientific advances, and in particular theoretical advances, that will foster integration of state-of-the-art scientific understanding with international and local policy objectives.
 There is no substitute for knowledge of feedbacks.
 The effects of feedbacks over time cannot be approximated by static representations of direct effects (63).
 Many authors have noted that without a fuller scientific understanding of feedbacks that link biodiversity change, ecosystem functioning and human wellbeing, we risk making decisions based on modeled futures that do not capture the full range of likely possibilities (21,64,76,99,100).
 We cannot afford this just when we need science urgently to guide our planning for the future.
 By investing in science and supporting collaborative and interdisciplinary partnerships (101) we can realize the fullest potential of a collective knowledge system to project possible futures and act on our understanding of those projects in the best possible way for our planet.

 Acknowledgments